show-me-code/deepflame-dev/docs/source/qs/install.rst

 .. code-block:: bash

     cd deepflame-dev
     . configure.sh
     source ./bashrc
     . install.sh

-If ``df-notorch`` not activated (or you have a self-complied libcantera), specify the path to your libcantera:
+If ``df-notorch`` not activated (or you have a self-compiled libcantera), specify the path to your libcantera:

 .. code-block:: bash